peterhinch/micropython-async/TUTORIAL.md

 that even if the specified sleep is zero other due tasks will run before the current one is resumed.
 This is "fair round-robin" scheduling.
 It is common practice to issue `await asyncio.sleep(0)` in loops to ensure a task doesn't hog execution.
-The following shows a busy-wait loop which monopolises the CPU preventing other coros from running:
+The following shows a busy-wait loop which waits for another task to set the global `flag`.
+Alas it monopolises the CPU preventing other coros from running:

 ```python
 async def bad_code():